David Tennant: 2016–2023

+In September 2022, Tennant starred as Reverend Harry Watling in BBC1's Inside Man, which was written by Steven Moffat.
+The series premiered on 26 September 2022 to mixed reviews from viewers and critics alike.
+In December 2022, Tennant starred as British-naturalised Russian defector Alexander Litvinenko in the ITV1 drama Litvinenko.

 In August 2023, Tennant once again provided the voice for the droid Huyang in the live-action Star Wars series Ahsoka, having voiced the character in two episodes of season 5 of The Clone Wars in 2012.
 His character, also voiced by Tennant, had a cameo in an episode in season 2 of Young Jedi Adventures in 2024.
 He played the lead part in Max Webster's production of Macbeth, which ran at the Donmar Warehouse in 2023 as well as the Harold Pinter Theatre in 2024.

 2024–present

-In February 2024, Tennant hosted the 77th British Academy Film Awards.
-Later that year, he starred in the Disney+ adaptation of Jilly Cooper's Rivals as Lord Tony Baddingham.
-The series was renewed for a second season in December 2024.

-In 2025 Tennant starred as the Guardian journalist Nick Davies, alongside Toby Jones, in The Hack, an ITV drama detailing the News International phone hacking scandal.
-He also played Ian Ventham in The Thursday Murder Club.
+Tennant hosted the 77th and 78th British Academy Film Awards in February 2024 and February 2025 respectively.
+Tennant joined the ensemble cast of Rivals, the Disney+ television adaptation of Jilly Cooper's Rutshire Chronicles novels, as Lord Tony Baddingham.
+The first two seasons of Rivals premiered in October 2024 and May 2026.
+In 2025, Tennant starred as the Guardian journalist Nick Davies, alongside Toby Jones as Alan Rusbridger, in The Hack, an ITV drama about the News International phone hacking scandal.
+He played Ian Ventham in the 2025 film The Thursday Murder Club.

+In 2026, Tennant was cast in the sixth season of the Hulu television series Only Murders in the Building.

 Public image

-Tennant was named "Coolest Man on TV" of 2007 in a Radio Times survey.
-He won the National Television Awards award for Most Popular Actor in 2006, 2007, 2008, and 2010.
-He was voted 16th Sexiest Man in the World by a 2008 Cosmopolitan survey.
+Tennant was named "Coolest Man on TV" in a 2007 Radio Times survey.
+He is a five-time winner of the public-voted National Television Award for Most Popular Actor/Outstanding Drama Performance, having won in 2006, 2007, 2008, 2010 and 2021.

-Tennant was ranked the 24th most influential person in the British media on 9 July 2007, according to MediaGuardian.
-He appeared in the paper's annual media rankings in 2006.
-In December 2008, he was named as one of the most influential people in show business by British theatre and entertainment magazine The Stage, making him the fifth actor to achieve a ranking in the top 20 (in a list typically dominated by producers and directors.)

 In December 2005, The Stage placed Tennant at No. 6 in its "Top Ten" list of the most influential British television artists of the year, citing his roles in Blackpool, Casanova, Secret Smile, and Doctor Who.
+In July 2007, Tennant was ranked No. 24 in the MediaGuardian 100, a list of the most powerful people in the British media, and was described as "the most powerful actor in television".
+In December 2008, he was named one of the 20 most influential people in show business by British magazine The Stage, making him the fifth actor to achieve a ranking in the top 20 in a list typically dominated by producers and directors.

 In January 2006, readers of the British gay and lesbian newspaper The Pink Paper voted him the "Sexiest Man in the Universe".
+In March 2006, a poll of 10,000 women for New Woman placed Tennant at No. 20 in their Top 100 Men list.
 In October 2006, he was named "Scotland's most stylish male" in the Scottish Style Awards.
+He was voted 16th Sexiest Man in the World by a 2008 Cosmopolitan survey.

 Tennant is an ambassador for Worldwide Cancer Research and the Multibank charity.